 If you’re looking to boost your fitness, feel healthier and get into better shape running is a fantastic option.
 However, if you’re ‘not a natural runner’ it can be tricky to know where to start without becoming overwhelmed.
-Rather than just legging it right out of the gate and running the risk of injury, we’ve put together some tips for you to follow to get you started in the right way.
+Rather than just legging it right out of the gate and running the risk of injury, we’ve put together some tips for you to follow so you can become a runner the right way.
 Check them out below!

 Pick The Right Shoes For You

 When looking to become a runner, one of the most important things to do is ensure you pick the right shows for you.
 Everyone’s feet are different, so just because a pair of sneakers works for your friend, doesn’t mean they’ll be as comfortable for you.

 Shoes are the most important piece of kit you can have when running.
 A good pair of running shoes will support your feet, be flexible enough to enable proper foot movement, and be durable enough to last, especially if you’re running outside.

 The type of shoe you pick will depend on where you’re running and the terrain.
 If you’re strictly a gym treadmill runner then you’ll be fine with lightweight running shoes, however, if you love jogging on hiking paths or uneven terrain then trail running shoes will have stronger outer soles and special liners.

 Do some research into the right type of shoes for your feet and activity and make sure you give them a good try around the shoe store.
 And don’t forget to check the inside and if it can be removed, this way, you’ll be able to add your own insoles for running and have more support in your feet.